grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 - Use short, bulleted lists.
 - Use headings to divide content.

+## Lists

+### Ordered lists

+Refer to the following guidelines when you write ordered lists.

+Grafana Labs guidance matches the [Google Markdown style guide for lists](https://google.github.io/styleguide/docguide/style.html#lists).

+> Markdown is smart enough to let the resulting HTML render your numbered lists correctly.
+> For longer lists that may change, especially long nested lists, use "lazy" numbering:
+>
+> ```markdown
+> 1. Foo.
+> 1. Bar.
+>     1. Foofoo.
+>     1. Barbar.
+> 1. Baz.
+> ```
+>
+> However, if the list is small and you don’t anticipate changing it, prefer fully numbered lists, because it’s nicer to read in source:
+>
+> ```markdown
+> 1. Foo.
+> 2. Bar.
+> 3. Baz.
+> ```

+The resulting HTML "numbering" type for lazy numbering depends on the website style.
+Presently, all levels of nested numbering results in numbers.
+For more information about the available types of "numbering" types, refer to [<ol>: The Ordered List element - HTML: HyperText Markup Language | MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ol#attributes).

-## Unordered lists
+### Unordered lists

 Refer to the following guidelines when you write unordered lists.

-For more guidance, refer to [Lists](https://developers.google.com/style/lists) in the [Google developer style guide](https://developers.google.com/style/).

 - Begin list items with a capital letter unless there is a strong reason not to.
 For example, when you list case-sensitive parameters.
-- If they are complete sentences, end list items with a period.
+- If they're complete sentences, end list items with a period.
 If one item in a list ends with a period, then apply periods to all items in the list.

+For more guidance, refer to [Lists](https://developers.google.com/style/lists) in the [Google developer style guide](https://developers.google.com/style/).

 ## Links and references